How to Build a Trash Can Cabinet for Your RV

 Step

-Find a good location for the trash can cabinet
+Find a good location for the RV trash can cabinet

 Step